 LoveSync is a product that promises to eliminate mixed signals in romantic relationships.
 The product was created by high-school sweethearts Ryan and Jenn Cmich who have now been married for over 15 years.
-The couple will be appearing on Shark Tank to pitch their product and app in the hopes that an investor will help them with distribution.
+The couple will appeared on Shark Tank to pitch their product and app in the hopes that an investor will help them with the distribution of their product.

 LoveSync is a set of bedside buttons that will let you know when you and your partner’s moods are matched.
 By tapping the button, users are able to wordlessly express their desire to have sex.
 If both people hit their buttons within a set window of time, the LoveSync will light up to let the user know their desires are matched; the button aims to be both informant and instigator.

 Ryan and Jenn came up with the idea for the button after Jenn had a stressful day at work; Ryan didn’t know how Jenn was feeling and wished he had a no-pressure way to ask her if she would like to be intimate.

 Here’s what you need to know about LoveSync on ‘Shark Tank’: